By Michelle Reese

 Parks & Playgrounds

 There's no shortage of beautiful parks and playgrounds in Bucks County that are perfect for spending a summer day.
-Here's our list of 11 favorite Bucks County playgrounds.
+Here's our list of 11 favorite Bucks County playgrounds that are open this summer.
 To make this even more exciting for kids, consider making a “Playground Passport” where you dedicate each page to a different park in Bucks County.
 Then add a sticker or a stamp after you've visited it.
 You could even make a section where your child gives a rating and makes notes about what they liked about each one.

 And check out our Outside Fun section of the 2020 Summer Guide for a list of local parks as well as other ideas of things to do outside.